code-423n4/2023-07-lens/README.md

 # Overview

 [Lens V1 docs](https://docs.lens.xyz/docs) to learn more about the Lens Protocol.

+Although these docs are for Lens V1, they are still useful to understand the Lens Protocol in general.
+To see the changes done in Lens V2 - look at the next section.

+Upgrade from Lens V1 to V2 will be done in-place using a transparent proxy pattern, knowdlege about Lens V1 is required in the context of upgrade and migration success, including unexpected breaking changes.

 ## What is Lens v2 and Lens in general?